-If you travel to the Northern border towns like Tijuana, Mexicali, or Juarez, you'll meet many people who cross from the United States for the day solely to do their food shopping.
-Whereas in historical spots like Guanajuato or Puebla, travelers often search high and low for handmade, artisan gifts.
+If you travel to the Northern border towns like Tijuana, Mexicali, or Juarez, you’ll meet many people who cross from the United States for the day solely to do their food shopping.
+In historical spots like Guanajuato or Puebla, travelers often search high and low for handmade, artisan gifts.

-Before you travel to Mexico, we want to make sure you familiarize yourself with the variety of store concepts, opening hours, and, of course, any cultural norms you should follow when shopping.
+Before you travel to Mexico, we want to ensure you familiarize yourself with the variety of store concepts, opening hours, and, of course, any cultural norms you should follow when shopping.
 Let’s go store type by store type, shall we?

 Local Boutiques And Small Shops

 Small, independently-run stores are prevalent throughout Mexico, and you’ll generally come across two types: the tiendita or a boutique shop.